ma-ji/css/docs/index.md

   </html>

 ---
-This course introduces methodologies for linked open data and computational social science.
-The first part of this course is theory-oriented and covers concepts in linking data and open data policies.
+This course introduces computational social science methods and contexualize these computational methods within social science research design.
+The first part of this course (w1-w) is theory-oriented and covers concepts in linking data and open data policies.
 You will also learn how to use [high-performance cloud computing resources](https://www.tacc.utexas.edu/systems/chameleon).
 The second part is analysis-oriented and covers network analysis, text analysis, and text classification using neural networks.
 Meanwhile, we will introduce [Awesome Public Datasets](https://github.com/awesomedata/awesome-public-datasets) according to the class's interests.
 Each of you will present a dataset by your selection.
 The final part is challenge-oriented.
 You will form groups to complete a challenge as your final project.

 Although programming is an essential part of this course, the course schedule and reading materials are framed within a social science context.
 We will be coding for social good.

 # Prerequisites

-## Statistics
+## Good with numbers

+"Be good with numbers, and be good with people." -- The Pursuit of Happyness (2006)

+<iframe width="560" height="315" src="https://www.youtube.com/embed/0rJKqe2dJkY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 College level statistics.
 For example, you are confident to use probability for hypothesis testing, you can run and understand OLS and multivariate regression.